AndrewCRMartin/OMIM/README.md

 All you should have to run to build and populate the database is:

 1. Create a `config.sh` file based on the contents of `config.sh.tpl`
+2. Create a database of the specified name (possibly as the postgres user)
-2. Run `./setup.sh` if this is the first time of use
+3. Run `./setup.sh` if this is the first time of use
-3. Run the `build.sh` script.
+4. Run the `build.sh` script.

 ```